igorski/bitmappery/README.md

 ## Document rendering and interactions

 The Document is rendered one layer at a time onto a Canvas element, using [zCanvas](https://github.com/igorski/zCanvas).
-Both the rendering and interaction handling is performed by dedicated "Sprite" classes.
+Both the rendering and interaction handling is performed by dedicated "Sprite" classes, which function as _renderers_ for the Documents _actors_.
+In other words: _renderers represent the Document visually and handle interactions modifying the Document state_.

-All layer rendering and layer interactions are handled by `src/rendering/canvas-elements/layer-sprite.ts`.
+All layer rendering and layer interactions are handled by `src/rendering/actors/layer-renderer.ts`.
 Note that the purpose of the renderer is solely to delegate interactions events to the Layer entity.
 The renderer should represent the properties of the Layer, the Layer should never reverse-engineer from the onscreen content (especially as different window size and scaling factor will greatly complicate these matters when performed two-way).

-All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and drawing of selections) is handled by a single top level sprite that covers the entire zCanvas area.
+All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and drawing of selections) is handled by a single top level Sprite that covers the entire zCanvas area.
-This sprite is `src/rendering/canvas-elements/interaction-pane.ts`.
+This Sprite is `src/rendering/actors/interaction-pane.ts`.

 Interactions that start/end from _outside the canvas_ (for instance the opening/closing of a selection or the drawing of a brush stroke outside of the canvas area) are handled by `document-canvas.vue` where the global DOM coordinates are translated to coordinates relative to the canvas document before being forwarded to the zCanvas event handler.
 See "Rendering concepts" below for more details on screen-to-document coordinates.

 Rendering of transformations, text and effects is an asynchronous operation handled by `src/services/render-service.ts`.
-The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerSprite.
-The LayerSprite invokes the rendering service whenever Layer content changes and manages its own cache.
+The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerRenderer.
+The LayerRenderer invokes the rendering service whenever Layer content changes and manages its own cache.

 All types related to the editor are either defined in `src/definitions/editor.ts` or the more specifically